-After all that I’ve written in this article there is still one very important group of guitarists left to discuss.
+After all that I’ve written in this article, there is still one very important group of guitarists left to discuss.
 They are not famous, they don’t have endorsement deals or signature instruments, and they don’t have roadies or guitar techs.
 But, if you consider the true meaning of being a professional, they are every bit as significant as any other musician listed in this article.
-They rely on their music to put food on their tables for the families, and keep a roof over their heads.
+They rely on their music to put food on their tables for the families and keep a roof over their heads.

-They are the legions of working guitarist who play in bars, clubs and coffee houses around the world.
+They are the legions of working guitarists who play in bars, clubs and coffee houses around the world.
 They play at weddings and birthday parties, in cover bands and tribute bands.
 They do what they have to do to make ends meet and make a living at something they love.

-That includes choosing Epiphone over Gibson for gigs, and being smart about not lugging a $3000 Gibson to a bar where it could be stolen, or a party where some unattended kid could knock it off its stand while the band is on break.
+That includes choosing Epiphone over Gibson for gigs and being smart about not lugging a $3000 Gibson to a bar where it could be stolen, or a party where some unattended kid could knock it off its stand while the band is on break.
 Instead, they trust in their Epiphone guitars to get the job done and they leave their pretty Gibsons safe at home.

 Should You Play An Epiphone?